-Gus Faucher, Senior Vice President and Chief Economist of PNC Financial Services Group, alongside Daymion Phelps, Vice President of Sales at LINGA, dive into What the industry can expect in the year ahead and how restaurants and retailers can use technology to optimize operations.
+Gus Faucher, Senior Vice President and Chief Economist of PNC Financial Services Group, alongside Daymion Phelps, Vice President of Sales at LINGA, dive into What the industry can expect in the year ahead and how restaurants and retailers can use technology to optimize labor shortage operations.
 View their in-depth discussion here.

 In this blog, we will discuss the top aspects of the webinar described above to inform restaurateurs about the new ways to leverage technology in this new economic landscape.